 So this is good for landscapes but excellent for real estate photography and videography.

-But it does have a very nice feel and build quality; this lens features a zoom range from 7 millimeters to 14 millimeters.
+But it has a nice feel and builds quality; this lens features a zoom range from 7 to 14 millimeters.

-The Olympus 7-14 millimeter f 2.8 Pro takes image quality to another level, specifically in a couple of really key areas.
+The Olympus 7-14 millimeter f 2.8 Pro takes image quality to another level, specifically in crucial areas.

 The thing is sharp from edge to edge.

-It has far fewer chromatic aberrations and Olympus, though it isn’t perfect, and handles flare considerably better than the Panasonic.
+Although it isn’t perfect, it has far fewer chromatic aberrations, and Olympus handles flare considerably better than the Panasonic.

-So it is quite a wide-angle lens.
-It has a constant aperture of 2.8, which is really nice for those low-light situations.
+It has a constant aperture of 2.8, which is lovely for those low-light situations.

 So I went with this one at its widest angle of 7 millimeters.

-I must admit, though, when using this lens, the majority of the time, I actually used it at around 8 or 9 millimeters, which is actually around 16 millimeters to 18 millimeters, full Frame equivalent.
+I must admit, though, when using this lens, I used it most of the time at around 8 or 9 millimeters, which is about 16 millimeters to 18 millimeters, the Full Frame equivalent.

-I did this to avoid as much distortion as possible only if I absolutely had to.
+I did this to avoid as much distortion as possible if I had to.
 Did I shoot at its widest focal length?

-I never really noticed any chromatic aberration or vignetting with this lens and found it very sharp, even though it’s absolutely fantastic to have an F 2.8 lens.
+I never really noticed any chromatic aberration or vignetting with this lens and found it very sharp, even though having an F 2.8 lens is fantastic.

 I usually try to shoot with this lens at around f4 to f8 to focus on more things.

-It definitely helps to keep things in focus and those apertures but being a wide-angle lens.
+It helps to keep things in focus and those apertures but being a wide-angle lens.

 It isn’t too hard to keep things in focus.

-If you’re a real estate photography professional or a wide-scale wide-angle or landscape or architectural professional, the Olympus 7-14 millimeter, Pro is a completely legitimate professional series lens for micro four thirds.
+Suppose you’re a real estate photography professional or a wide-scale wide-angle, landscape, or architectural professional, the Olympus 7-14 millimeter.

-And really for just about anybody who’s considering a career in real estate photography.
+And really, for just about anybody considering a career in real estate photography.

-I do love this lens because even though it does weigh quite a bit, I do love it.
+I love this lens because even though it weighs quite a bit, I love it.

-It’s still balanced and worked very nicely on my own crane v2, using the GH4.
+It’s still balanced and worked very nicely on my crane v2, using the GH4.

-In my opinion, it is an absolutely amazing lens.
+In my opinion, it is a fantastic lens.

-It’s a little bit expensive, but the build quality of the lens, the way it works, all that stuff is just amazing.
+It’s a little bit expensive, but the build quality of the lens, the way it works, and all that stuff are just excellent.

-Because it’s for the micro four-thirds system, It is quite hard to get wide-angle lenses on those because your focal length is effectively doubled because of the crop that Micro 4/3 cameras apply.
+Because it’s for the micro four-thirds system, It is pretty hard to get wide-angle lenses on those because your focal length is effectively doubled because of the crop that Micro 4/3 cameras apply.

-You get a bit of what’s called at the widest range, you get a bit of distortion, but it’s pretty easily corrected in a post, so no big deal there.
+You get a bit of what’s called at the widest range and a bit of distortion, but it’s pretty easily corrected in a post, so no big deal.

-It’s definitely paid itself off for me by now.
+It’s paid itself off for me by now.
 And yeah, I highly recommend this lens.

-And really, for just about anybody who’s considering a career in real estate photography.
+And really, for just about anybody considering a career in real estate photography.

-Let’s talk about a few things that I really love about this lens.
+Let’s talk about a few things that I love about this lens.

-It also means that it’s incredibly lightweight, and that’s what I love.
+It also means that it’s incredibly lightweight, which I love.

 I run this on a gimbal all the time, and this paired with my GH5 s, gives me unbelievable results from real estate.

-Now, although this lens is an f2, I rarely use it at f2 unless I’m really hunting for light.
+Although this lens is an f2, I rarely use it at f2 unless I’m hunting for light.
 As I said, I use it on my GH5 s with the native ISO.

 F 4, F 5.6, I believe, is the sweet spot for this lens, and I always use an f4 to focus somewhere near infinity.

-When I focus on infinity and actually, it’s not infinity focus, I have to set my lens to slightly before infinity.
+When I focus on infinity, and it’s not infinity focus, I have to set my lens slightly before infinity.